jimsungi/MySnipet/README.md

 # MySnipet
-Snipet Tool for personal use (only for my habbit)
+Snipet Tool for personal use (only for my hobby)